ppant/ppant.github.io/_posts/2025-09-10-nag_devta_parikrama_run.md

   </iframe>
 </div>

-### Our yougest runner of 66 years old Ashok Ji has travelled from Dehardun to motivate our youngs kids
+### Our Youngest-at-Heart Runner

+Ashok Ji (66 years young) travelled from Dehradun to participate and motivate local children — a powerful reminder that inspiration has no age limit.

 ![](/data/images/travel/nagdevta_run_2025/finisher_senior_citizen.jpeg){:width="800px":height="400px"}

 ---